f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 Troubleshooting SNMP
 ====================

 There are SNMP logs within each appliance.
-SNMP information is captured in the **snmp.log** located with the **/log/system** directory in the F5OS layer:
+SNMP information is captured in the **snmp.log** file located with the **/log/system** directory in the F5OS layer:

-**Note: The CLI and GUI abstract the full paths for logs so that they are easier to find, if using root access to the bash shell, then the full path to the system controller snmp logs is **/var/F5/system/log/snmp.log**
+**Note: The CLI and GUI abstract the full paths for logs so that they are easier to find.
+If using root access to the bash shell, then the full path to the system controller snmp logs is **/var/F5/system/log/snmp.log**

 To list the files in the **log/system** directory in the CLI use the **file list path log/system** command: